kluzny/kluzny.github.io/content/mouse.md

 # {{ $doc.title }}

-The internet, before it was 5 social media sites in a trenchcoat, used to be filled with to the absolute brim with custom cursors.
+The internet, before it was 5 social media sites in a trenchcoat, used to be filled to the absolute brim with custom cursors.
 For a variety of reasons, too many website designs stay in narrow lanes and never bother with silly user interactions.

 ## Implementation